Unidata/science-gateway/openstack/readme.md

     boot.sh -n unicloud -k <key-name> -s m1.medium -ip 149.165.157.137
     ```

-    The `boot.sh` command takes a VM name, [ssh key name](#h:EE48476C) defined earlier, size, and IP number created earlier, and optionally an image UID which can be obtained with `glance image-list | grep -i featured`.
+    The `boot.sh` command takes a VM name, [ssh key name](#h:EE48476C) defined earlier, size, and IP number created earlier, and optionally an image UID which can be obtained with `openstack image list | grep -i featured`.
 Note that these feature VMs are recommended by Jetstream staff, and have a default user corresponding to the Linux distribution flavor.
 For example,

     ```sh
-    $ glance image-list | grep -i featured
+    $ openstack image list | grep -i featured
     ```

     may yield something like: